UKCloud/documentation/articles/vmware/vmw-faq.md

 ### What is Dedicated Compute?

-Dedicated Compute comprises of physical blades assigned to a customer for their sole use.
+Dedicated Compute comprises of physical hosts assigned to a customer for their sole use.
 They're managed using the standard tools and services in the UKCloud platform.

 Dedicated Compute allows customers to: